clearlinux/clear-linux-documentation/source/clear-linux/tutorials/multi-boot/multi-boot.rst

 #.
 Make Systemd-Boot the default boot loader.

 #.
 Repeat the previous steps for each additional operating system.
 Always
-   install Clear Linux first.
+   install |CL| first.
 Install other operating systems in any order.

 .. note::
    This process is not guaranteed to work with all Linux distributions and